17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 As an Amazon Associate, I earn from qualifying purchases.
 We may receive a commission for purchases made through these links.
 This site also contains affiliate links to products besides Amazon and we may also receive a commission for purchases.

 Sleeping Bear Dunes is popular for hiking and camping.
 Pictured Rocks National Lakeshore is great for waterfalls and lakeside cliff formations.
+But why should you visit the Apostle Islands?

-Looking for things to do while visiting the Apostle Islands?
-Look no further.
 We have suggestions for those who like adventure as well as those who prefer to relax while exploring.

 Although probably the most difficult of the three lakeshores to access, the Apostle Islands have no shortage of things to do and see.